What is a conflict of interest?

 Conflicts of interest are inevitable, but in most cases it is possible to handle them with integrity and probity by ensuring they are identified, declared and managed in an open and transparent way.

 The CCG has put in place robust arrangements to seek to manage conflicts when making commissioning decisions.
-These measures are outlined in our Conflicts of Interest Policy.
+These measures are outlined in our Conflict of Interest Policy v1.3 review update ratified by COO 23072019.
 These measures aim to ensure decisions made by the CCG will be taken, and seen to be taken, uninfluenced by external or private interests.

 Declarations of Interest